enku/gentoo-build-publisher/README.md

 Well since Gentoo is the distribution you build yourself, CI/CD seems like a natural fit.
 Enter Gentoo Build Publisher.

-Gentoo Build Publisher is the combination of an rsync server (for ebuild repos and machine configs) and HTTP server (for binpkgs) for successful builds.
-For Jenkins it is a gateway to publish builds.
-For my real machines it the source for repo syncs and binpkgs.
+Gentoo Build Publisher combines a repo/overlay server, basic configuration management, and binary package server (binhost) for complete and atomic builds.
+Successful builds performed by Jenkins are served by GBP where client machines sync from.

 ## Procedure